Scenic road through vineyards to the Pyrenees mountains.

 The Majestic French Pyrenees

 As you head south, the landscape really starts to change.
 The rolling hills give way to something much grander: the French Pyrenees.
 This mountain range forms a natural border between France and Spain, and let me tell you, it’s spectacular.
-I remember the first time I saw these peaks; it felt like looking at a different country entirely.
+I remember the first time I saw these peaks; it felt like looking at an entirely different country.

 Hiking and Mountain Climbing Opportunities